The interior design aspect of you new dental fit out is an important one.

 By placing stickers on the seats you do not want occupied you are providing the required spacing but you know you will always have that additional seating again once restrictions ease.

-The sizing of rooms and things such as placement of chairs in those rooms can heavily impact the efficiency of your day, not only for you but also for your nurses and administration staff.
+The sizing of rooms and things such as placement of chairs in those rooms can heavily impact the efficiency of the day, not only for you but also for your nurses and administration staff.

-Although it may seem like a good idea to fit as many rooms into your dental fitout as possible, in order to take on additional dentists, you also need to take space into consideration and how much you and your nursing staff will really need in order to undertake their daily tasks comfortably.
+Although it may seem like a good idea to fit as many rooms into your dental surgery design as possible, in order to take on additional dentists, you also need to take space into consideration and how much you and your nursing staff will really need in order to undertake their daily tasks comfortably.

 Clean and dirty areas need to be clearly marked and systems put into place to avoid any chance of cross contamination.
 This way you are keeping everyone safe.